Nested Sequents for Intuitionistic Grammar Logics via Structural Refinement: Introduction

-\emph{Intuitionistic logic} serves as one of the most eminent formulations of constructive reasoning, that is, reasoning where the claimed existence of an object implies its constructibility~\cite{Bro75}.
+\emph{Intuitionistic logic} is one of the most eminent formulations of constructive reasoning, that is, reasoning where the claimed existence of an object implies its constructibility~\cite{Bro75}.
 Resting on the philosophical work of L.E.J.
 Brouwer, propositional intuitionistic logic was axiomatized in the early 20\textsuperscript{th} century by Kolmogorov~\cite{Kol25}, Orlov~\cite{Orl28}, and Glivenko~\cite{Gli29}, with a first-order axiomatization given by Heyting~\cite{Hey30}.
 Rather naturally, as the paradigm of intuitionistic reasoning evolved, it was eventually integrated with the paradigm of modal reasoning, begetting so-called \emph{intuitionistic modal logics}.

-A plethora of intuitionistic modal logics have been proposed in the literature~\cite{BiePai00,BovDov84,Dov85,Fit48,PloSti86,Ser84,Sim94}, though the class of logics introduced by Plotkin and Stirling~\cite{PloSti86} has become (most notably through the work of Simpson~\cite{Sim94}) one of the most popular formulations.
-In the same year that Plotkin and Stirling~\cite{PloSti86} introduced their intuitionistic modal logics, Ewald introduced \emph{intuitionistic tense logic}~\cite{Ewa86}, which not only includes modalities that make reference to future states in a relational model, but also includes modalities that make reference to past states.
+A plethora of intuitionistic (and constructive) modal logics have been proposed in the literature~\cite{BiePai00,BovDov84,Dov85,Fit48,PloSti86,Ser84,Sim94}, though the logics introduced by Fischer-Servi~\cite{Ser84}, and Plotkin and Stirling~\cite{PloSti86}, have become (most notably through the work of Simpson~\cite{Sim94}) one of the most popular formulations.
+Around the same time, Ewald introduced \emph{intuitionistic tense logic}~\cite{Ewa86}, which not only includes modalities that make reference to future states in a relational model, but also includes modalities that make reference to past states.
 As with (multi-)modal and intuitionistic logics, intuitionistic modal logics have proven useful in computer science; e.g. such logics have been used to design verification techniques~\cite{FaiMen95}, in reasoning about functional programs~\cite{Pit91}, and in the definition of programming languages~\cite{DavPfe01}.
-Continuing in the same vein, the first contribution of this paper is to generalize both the intuitionistic mono-modal logics of Plotkin and Stirling~\cite{PloSti86} and Ewald's intuitionistic tense logic, giving rise to the class of \emph{intuitionistic grammar logics}.
+Continuing in the same vein, the first contribution of this paper is to generalize both the intuitionistic mono-modal logics of Fischer-Servi~\cite{Ser84} as well as Plotkin and Stirling~\cite{PloSti86}, and Ewald's intuitionistic tense logic, giving rise to the class of \emph{intuitionistic grammar logics}.
 We provide a semantics for this class of logics, along with axiomatizations, and confirm soundness and completeness thereof.

 Beyond defining the class of intuitionistic grammar logics, we also provide a suitable proof theory for this class of logics.
 As with any logic, proof calculi are indispensable for facilitating reasoning and prove valuable in establishing non-trivial properties of logics.
 A prominent formalism that has arisen within the last 30 or so years for formalizing reasoning for modal and intuitionistic logics is the \emph{nested sequent} formalism.
 Initiated by Bull~\cite{Bul92} and Kashima~\cite{Kas94}, nested sequent systems perform reasoning over trees of (pairs of) multisets of formulae, proving worthwhile in developing automated reasoning techniques for logics.
 Such systems have been used to write decision algorithms for logics supporting automated counter-model extraction~\cite{GalSal15,TiuIanGor12}, have been employed in constructive proofs of interpolation~\cite{FitKuz15,LyoTiuGorClo20}, and have even been applied in knowledge integration scenarios~\cite{LyoGom22}.